rll307/DataAppliedLinguistics1/Module_2/02_dplyr.md

 ## Mutate

 `mutate()` allows me to create new columns based on some criteria I need.
 It draws data from existing columns and executes commands to add a new data column in my data frame.
-For this command let us use another built in R data frame called `nycflights13`:
+For this command, let us use another built in R data frame called `nycflights13`:

 ```r